-M4 Reporting compliance with specification
+M3 Reporting conformity with specification

-M4.1 If compliance or non-compliance with a specification is clearly demonstrated for a given confidence level then a statement to this effect can be made in calibration certificates and test reports.
-However care must be taken to ensure that there is no implication that parameters that have not been measured also comply with a specification.
-For this reason a broad statement such as "the equipment complies with its specification" should not be made.
-A suggested statement of compliance is as follows:
+M3.1 If conformity or nonconformity with a specification is clearly demonstrated for a given confidence level, then a statement to this effect can be made in calibration certificates and test reports.
+However, care must be taken to ensure that there is no implication that parameters that have not been measured also comply with a specification.
+For this reason, a broad statement such as "the equipment complies with its specification" should not be made.
+A suggested statement of conformity is as follows:

-The equipment complies with the stated specification at the measured points for the stated confidence level, due allowance having been made for the uncertainty of the measurements.
+The equipment complies with the stated specification at the measured points for the stated confidence level, due allowance having been made for the uncertainty of the measurements according to the agreed Decision Rule.

-This statement can be modified as necessary where non-compliance with a specification is to be reported.
+This statement can be modified as necessary where nonconformity with a specification is to be reported.